 Learn To Skate classes are for anyone looking to play hockey, figure skate, or learn the basics of recreational skating.
 Each class is a half hour long and each session runs for eight weeks but you can choose your days to fit your summer schedule!
-Cost for the eight week session is $170, sign up by July 10th and receive a $10 discount.
+Cost for the eight week session is $170 if registered by 2/25 and $185 if registered after 2/25.
 All skaters must be registered with USFSA.
 An $18 annual registration fee will apply.
-The Learn to Skate Spring session will begin on Wednesday July 12th and Sunday July 16th.
+The Learn to Skate Spring session will begin on Wednesday February 28th and Sunday March 4th.
 All dates are listed below.

 Snow Plow Sam

 The Snowplow Sam levels are designed to help the preschool (3-6 years old) skater develop preliminary coordination and strength to maneuver on the ice.
 Time with Snowplow Sam will allow preschool children to become comfortable on the ice.